13Bytes/eInkCalendar/README.md

 - `ROTATE_IMAGE = True` This will rotate the image 180° before printing it to the calendar. `True` is required if you use my STL, as the dipay is mounted upside-down.

+- `FIRST_WEEKDAY_IS_SUNDAY = True` Will start the week in sunday on the calendar if true.
+Otherwise it will be Monday.

 4. Add the start-script to your boot-process:\
    (You might need to adapt the path `/home/pi/eInkCalendar/run_calendar.sh` acordingly)